 Results

 Figure 2 shows the number of times children responded “yes” to the question “Is this a blicket” for each object.
-Using this dependent measure, the data were entered into a five-way linear mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-subjects fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. 2) as the within-subjects fixed effects, and participant as the random effect.
+Using this dependent measure, the data were entered into a five-way linear mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-subjects fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-subjects fixed effects, and participant as the random effect.
 This analysis yielded several main-effects and two-way interactions, which were qualified by 3 three-way interactions.
-These included a three-way interaction among Age, Condition, and Object, χ2(3) = , p = ., a three-way interaction among Condition, and Object, χ2(3) = , p = ., and a three-way interaction among Condition, Trial Type, and Object, χ2(2) = 64.85, p < .001.
+These included a three-way interaction among Age, Condition, and Object, χ2(3) = 7.90, p = .05, a three-way interaction among Condition, Trial Number and Object, χ2(3) = 13.31, p = .006, and a three-way interaction among Condition, Trial Type, and Object, χ2(2) = 64.85, p < .001.

+To explore the first three-way interaction between Age, Condition, and Object, we conducted separate two-way linear mixed-effects models between Age and Object for each condition.
+Age was included as a continuous fixed effect, Condition as a between-subjects fixed effect, Object as a within-subjects fixed effect, and subjects as a random effect.
+Both linear models only yielded main effects of Objects, both χ2’s > 31.88, both p-values < .001, which indicated that participated treated the objects differently.
+To explore the second three-way interaction between Trial Number and Object for each condition.
+Trial Number and Object were included as within-subjects fixed effects and subjects were included as a random effect.
+Although both linear models yielded main effects of Object, both χ2’s > 31.86, both p-values < .001, only the two-way linear mixed-effects model for the Indirect Screening Off condition yielded an additional interaction between Trial Number and Object, χ2(3) = 9.57.
+This interaction reflected the fact that participants treated the objects differently across the two phases.

 Figure 2.
 Participants’ mean responses to whether each object was a blicket across the conditions and trial types.
 Bars show standard error.